jllcalorio/data-analysis-in-python-for-complete-beginners/content/intermediate/import_functions.md

 You might have heard of something called a ```package```.
 A package is a **directory** that contains **one or more modules** and a special ```__init__.py``` file.
 It allows you to organize **related modules** under a common namespace.

-You import modules from a package like:
+You can import modules from a package like:

 ```python
 from my_package import my_module